realniraj/sc300-study-notes/SC-300StudyNotes.md

 #### 2.1.6 B2C Social Media Users

 ### 2.2 Hybrid Identity

+This section focuses on integrating on-premises Active Directory environments with Microsoft Entra ID.
+You will explore the concepts of hybrid identity, including directory synchronization using Azure AD Connect, and the various authentication methods available to provide a seamless single sign-on experience for users across on-premises and cloud resources.

+---

 #### 2.2.1 Introduction to Hybrid Identity
 #### 2.2.2 Setup Azure AD Connect